Mount Washington State Park

 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, the Mount Washington Observatory and its museum.
 The historic Tip-Top House is located adjacent to the summit building.

-NOTE: The park is closed from November - April.
-Hikers should note: there are no public buildings open, no shelter, no food/water, no rides down.
+Note: The park (summit building) is closed from November to April.
+There are no public buildings open for hikers, no shelter, no food/water, no rides down during these months.
 Hikers should be prepared to hike back down.
-Also note: daylight is short, trails are slippery with ice and snow and the mountain should not be attempted by novice hikers this time of year.
+Daylight is short, trails are slippery with ice and snow and the mountain should not be attempted by novice hikers this time of year.